A Multilayered Block Network Model to Forecast Large Dynamic Transportation Graphs: an Application to US Air Transport

-An alternative approach to the latent classes of SMB's is to define a latent space over the network nodes themselves (\citealp{hoff2002latent}).
-In this case, the probability that two network elementes are connected can be defined in terms of a distance function, in such a way that nodes neighboring in the unobserved latent space are more likely to be connected.
-Latent space models are able to capture transitive dependencies in a natural way (in contrast with SBM's) and are flexible enough to incorporate dynamics while allowing for practical maximum likelihood and Bayesian inference. \citet{sarkar2006dynamic} present a dynamic extension of the latent space model proposed by \citet{hoff2002latent} using a first-order Markovian to implement discrete-time dynamics, which scales to large networks (up to 11,000 nodes) via approximate computations.
+In contrast with the log-linear approach of the ERGMs, latent network models (LNMs) define latent classes or features to capture the network complexity in a non-linear fashion.
+The Stochastic Block Model (SBM - \citealp{holland1983stochastic}) is perhaps the most popular latent network model, and assumes a latent community structure that drives the relationship patterns between actors in the network. \citet{nowicki2001estimation} proposed a Bayesian inference algorithm using Gibbs sampling whereas \citet{daudin2008mixture} developed variational inference for the model.
+Current research on SBM's is mainly aimed at mixed membership clustering (\citealp{airoldi2008mixed}), extensions for weighted graphs (\citealp{aicher2014learning}), dynamic and state-space modeling (\citealp{ishiguro2010dynamic,xu2014dynamic}), and multi-layer networks (\citealp{han2015consistent,stanley2016clustering}).
+A different approach to LNMs is to define a latent space over the network nodes themselves (\citealp{hoff2002latent}).
+In this case, the probability that two network elements are connected can be defined in terms of a distance function, in such a way that nodes neighboring in the unobserved latent space are more likely to be connected.
+Latent space models are able to capture transitive dependencies in a natural way (in contrast with SBM's) and are flexible enough to incorporate dynamics while allowing for practical maximum likelihood and Bayesian inference.
 More recently, \citet{durante2014nonparametric} introduce exact Bayesian inference using P{\'o}lya-Gamma augmentation (\citealp{polson2013bayesian}) for a dynamic latent space network model driven by Gaussian Processes.
 A natural extension of the previous model to a dynamic multilayer setting is presented in \citet{durante2017bayesian}, although scalability issues arise for large network data since the model introduces a Gaussian process for each node in each layer.

-The present paper introduces a SMB extension of the dynamic multilayer network model in \citet{durante2017bayesian} and develops a Gibbs sampling algorithm for inference using the P{\'o}lya-Gamma data augmentation trick.
-Since the latent space is built over communities instead of individual nodes, our model can be estimated and make predictions on substantially larger networks than models with latent representations for nodes.
-We use synthetic data to illustrate that the method scales well with network size, and then demonstrate its applicability to a real multilayer transportation network with a natural community structure.

-The rest of the manuscript is organised as follows.
-The methodological framework and the proposed model are detailed in Section 3, along with an outline of the estimation algorithm.
-In Section 4 the model is validated through a set of experiments on synthetic data, while Section 5 presents an application to real data from an airline network.
-The last section summarizes the paper and discuss limitations and possible directions for further research.